-The key goal of the Consumer Finance Division is to proficiently supervise the licensing and examining of all consumer finance companies, deferred presentment services and check cashing services licensed under Title 34 and Title 37.
+The key goal of the Consumer Finance Division is to proficiently supervise the licensing and examination of all non-depository mortgage lenders/servicers, branches and their loan originators, consumer finance companies, deferred presentment services and check cashing services.
+In addition to meeting statutory requirements, the Consumer Finance Division has identified several major achievements/accomplishments in 2011 and is outlined below.